What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 1. Install a good Android antivirus.
 I recommend Norton Mobile Security, which offers the most comprehensive security out of all Android antiviruses.

 2. Run a scan using your Android antivirus.
-This can take some time, but you can just leave the scan running while you do other things.
+This shouldn’t take very long, but you can still leave the scan running while you do other things.

 3. Deal with the threat.
 Once the malware is found, you can choose to remove the file immediately or put it into quarantine.